varunsatish/llama-recipes-fertility/README.md

 A fork of the [Llama recipes](https://github.com/meta-llama/llama-recipes) repository.
 See the [original repo](https://github.com/meta-llama/llama-recipes) for more information.

+## Notes before getting started
+Running this script will require you to have a Hugging Face account.
+If you don't already, you can create one here: `https://huggingface.co/`.

 ## Getting started

 This assumes you are able to login to either Snellius or Della using the command line.